SandhiyaKumar-18/SailPoint/RulesMastery.md

 # 🛡️ SailPoint Rules Mastery Roadmap 🚀

 Mastering rules in SailPoint IdentityIQ is essential for building **flexible, reusable, and powerful automation**.
-This roadmap will guide you from beginner to expert rule developer.

 ---